deepset-ai/haystack-integrations/integrations/apify.md

 ```

 ### ApifyDatasetFromActorCall in a RAG pipeline

+> Follow 🧑‍🍳 [Cookbook: Extract and use website content for question answering with Apify-Haystack integration](https://github.com/deepset-ai/haystack-cookbook/blob/main/notebooks/apify_haystack_rag.ipynb) for the full runnable example.

 *Retrieval-Augmented Generation (RAG):* Extracting text content from a website and using it for question answering.
 Answer questions about the https://haystack.deepset.ai website using the extracted text content.